VanZandtr/AI_DungeonGame/README.md

 * Day 1 - 1/30/2025
   - Maze is not connected correctly.
 Can't reach all rooms and can get stuck next to stairs room
   - Moving over a maze block does not clear out the block --> should become empty
-  - Battle does no intiate when moving into a battle room
+  - Battle does not intiate when moving into a battle room